mrtindb/Nagger-App/README.md

 * Native front-end applications for Android and iOS that will greatly enhance the user experience when it comes to the notification feature.

 ## Contact
-If you have any questions regarding this project, you can write me an email at nagger.web@gmail.com or martin.dobrew@gmail.com
+If you have any questions regarding this project, you can write me an email at nagger.web@gmail.com

 [Bootstrap.com]: https://img.shields.io/badge/Bootstrap-563D7C?style=for-the-badge&logo=bootstrap&logoColor=white
 [Bootstrap-url]: https://getbootstrap.com